cloudposse/build-harness/README.md

-  template/build                      Create $OUT file by building it from $IN template file template/deps                       Install dependencies terraform/bump-tf-12-min-version    Rewrite versions.tf to bump modules with minimum core version of '0.12.x' to '>= 0.12.26' terraform/get-modules               Ensure all modules can be fetched terraform/get-plugins               Ensure all plugins can be fetched terraform/install                   Install terraform terraform/lint                      Lint check Terraform terraform/loosen-constraints        and convert "~>" constraints to ">=".
+  template/build                      Create $OUT file by building it from $IN template file template/deps                       Install dependencies terraform/bump-tf-12-min-version    Rewrite versions.tf to bump modules with minimum core version of '0.12.x' to '>= 0.12.26' terraform/get-modules               (Obsolete) Ensure all modules can be fetched terraform/get-plugins               (Obsolete) Ensure all plugins can be fetched terraform/install                   Install terraform terraform/lint                      Lint check Terraform terraform/loosen-constraints        and convert "~>" constraints to ">=".